mymonero/mymonero-app-js/README.md

 MyMonero is a very simple, secure, and featureful way to use the next-generation private digital currency called [Monero](http://www.getmonero.org).

-The MyMonero app lets you manage your Monero wallets, address book, and transactions by storing most information locally and keeping it encrypted.
+The MyMonero app lets you manage your Monero wallets, address book, and transactions by storing your information locally and keeping it encrypted.

-The major benefit of using MyMonero is it handles most of the work that Monero users must do themselves in order to set up access to their Monero wallets.
+The main reason people have used MyMonero is its high degree of convenience.

-In exchange for the convenience and features made possible by MyMonero, there is the minor privacy trade-off of sharing your Monero "view key" with the MyMonero server, so that it can scan the network for your wallets' transactions.
+To accomplish this convenience and other features of MyMonero, there's the privacy trade-off of sharing your Monero "view key" with the MyMonero server, so that it can scan the network for your wallets' transactions.
 However, it's impossible for MyMonero to spend any of your funds or otherwise access your metadata, because your "spend key" and "private seed" are never sent to our server.
 So MyMonero is often described as a 'non-custodial' service.
-In fact, in the near future, even the above trade-off will be eliminated as we're presently working to open-source a version of the back-end which anybody can run as their own server at home.
+In fact, in the near future, even the above trade-off will be eliminated as we're presently working to open-source a version of the back-end, which anybody can run as their own server at home.

-MyMonero is currently available for Mac, Windows, and Linux, with mobile clients on the way.
+MyMonero is currently available for Mac, Windows, and Linux – with mobile clients on the way.

 ![Welcome to MyMonero!
 Let's get started.](./docs/assets/ss_1.png_ "Welcome to MyMonero!
 Let's get started.")

 ## Features

-The desktop app has support for features such as…
+The desktop app supports:

-* Managing multiple wallets at a time
+* Multiple wallets at a time

 * Contacts address book